Political narrative

-Political narrative is a term used in the humanities and political sciences to describe the way in which storytelling can shape fact and impact on understandings of reality.
+Political narrative is a term used in the humanities and political sciences to describe the way in which storytelling can shape fact and effect understandings of reality.
 However, political narrative is not only a theoretical concept, it is also a tool employed by political figures in order to construct the perspectives of people within their environment and alter relationships between social groups and individuals.
 As a result, fiction has the potential to become fact and myths become intertwined into public discourse.
-Political narrative is impactful in its ability to elicit pathos, allowing the narrative to be influential through the value it provides rather than the truth that is told.
+Political narrative is consequential in its ability to elicit pathos, allowing the narrative to be influential through the value it provides rather than the truth that is told.

 Meta-narratives are an important component to political narratives as it encompasses the artificiality of storytelling within a political context.
 They are central in shaping understandings of reality through the creation of history under the guise of grandeur and tales of development or expansion.